 Protection: Sometimes sweating makes our skin a little moist, especially in places where the skin rubs against each other, such as under the arms or between the legs.
 This prevents friction and irritation, like a kind of natural lubrication.

-Eccrine sweat glands: your body’s cooling masters
+Eccrine sweat glands: the cooling masters of your body

 What’s in that sweat?
 The sweat produced by eccrine glands consists mainly of water, but also contains some salts such as sodium and chloride, as well as small amounts of other substances such as urea and lactate.